 Track Training Philosophy

 Maximum Sports Conditioning’s philosophy on training sprinters is founded on improving stride length, stride frequency, and the efficiency of their biomechanical patterns.
-We aim to increase sprinter’s force production, in the right direction and performed in a very short amount of time.
+We aim to increase the sprinter’s force production, in the right direction and performed in a very short amount of time.

 Based on these skills, sprinters must develop: